-By March 5, 2018, all UMD staff members must use multi-factor authentication to log into all university resources that use the Central Authentication System (CAS).
-You can opt in at any time, but on March 5, it will become required, and you will not be able to log in until you have enabled MFA.
+By October 15, 2018, all UMD students must use multi-factor authentication to log into all university resources that use the Central Authentication System (CAS).
+You can opt in at any time, but on October 15, it will become required, and you will not be able to log in until you have enabled MFA.

 What is multi-factor authentication?
 Multi-factor authentication requires the use of two of the three authentication factor categories: something you know, something you have, and something you are.
 This adds a layer of security because hackers will need more than just a password to use your accounts.
 In order to log in, you will need:

 - Your Directory ID and password

-- Either a mobile device, a hardware token, a phone that can receive voice calls, or a one-time use code (this video playlist shows all of the methods in action)
+Either a mobile device, a hardware token, a phone that can receive voice calls, or a one-time use code (this video playlist shows all of the methods in action)

 Here's how to enroll in multi-factor authentication: